danielcjones2021/Storytime/README.md

 [Submit issues, bugs, ideas, suggestions here](https://github.com/danielcjones2021/storytime/issues)

-## It's Still Easy...
+## Storyboarder was easy, Storytime is even easier...

 1. Start a blank storyboard or open a Fountain screenplay
 2. Draw boards with mouse, Wacom, or any pen tablet
-3. Hit `g` to generate AI references from your sketches
+3. Generate AI references from your sketches
 4. Flip through boards, play it back, pitch it, iterate

 The original Storyboarder philosophy: don't get slowed down by complexity.
 You're here to tell stories fast.